Last Updated: December 5, 2023

 - No lifeguards

 Some beaches don’t have lifeguards on duty early in the morning.
-If you’re a first-time snorkeler and aren’t sure how to swim well, this can be dangerous if you get into trouble.
+If you’re a first-time snorkeler that doesn’t know how to swim well, this can be dangerous if you get into trouble.

 Are there times when you’re better off taking a dip in the afternoon than in the morning?
 Here are the pros and cons of afternoon snorkeling.